Email Protection: Understanding Email Spoofing and Phishing Scams

 Probate is the legal analysis and process of settling an estate that occurs after someone passes away and may include paying off debts before distributing assets among beneficiaries.
 It can be a long and complex court-supervised process during a difficult time for families.
 Creating a trust and estate plan can help avoid probate.

 You should review your estate planning documents (will, trust, health care surrogate, durable power of attorney and living will) every three to five years.
+Even if nothing significant has changed in your life, the laws around estate planning, taxes, and trusts can change and it’s wise to make sure your documents are still aligned with current best practices.
 In just a few short years, major milestones can occur in life that can require you to make important decisions regarding your health care, enjoying your retirement years, and providing for those you care about.

 Below are some life events that may trigger a review and possible update to your estate planning documents: